Smithsonian/dporepo/README.md

 1. Copy parameters.yml.dist to parameters.yml.
 Fill in the missing values for the database and other settings.
 2. Do nothing.
 You will be prompted during the installation to provide these settings via the command line, one at a time.

-The database settings must match the database and datagbase user account created in step Prepare database.
+The database settings must match the database and database user account created in step Prepare database.

 #### Install Symfony and Third Party Libraries using Composer